 The crime-ridden-hellhole guys deride the no-crime guys as “unicorns” and the no-crime guys call the crime-ridden people “angry” or “bitter”.
 They’re told they hate Costa Rica and need to leave.
 Ludicrous.
 Talk about contentious.

-I mean, I can love Costa Rica and also talk about crime at the same time.
+I mean, I can love Costa Rica and also talk about crime.
 Costa Ricans do it all the time.
 Loving something means being honest about it, not pretending it’s something it’s not.
 But I digress.

 The truth lies somewhere between no-crime and crime-ridden, and is also very subjective.